 Wallace earned his Bachelor of Science degree in electrical engineering from the University of Michigan and his Master of Science degree in engineering management from Santa Clara University.

-Bren Higgins has served as chief financial officer for KLA-Tencor since August 2013.
-He is responsible for overseeing and managing the company’s corporate finance, operational finance, investor relations and corporate control processes.
+Bren Higgins has served as chief financial officer for KLA-Tencor since 2013.
+In this role, Higgins oversees and manages the company’s finance operations and control processes, corporate procurement, strategic marketing, business development and investor relations.

-Higgins earned his bachelor’s degree in political science with an emphasis in public service from the University of California at Santa Barbara and his master’s degree in finance from the University of California at Davis.
+Higgins earned his bachelor’s degree from the University of California at Santa Barbara and his master’s degree in finance from the University of California at Davis.

 Ben Tsai, Ph.D., is the chief technology officer (CTO) and executive vice president of corporate alliances at KLA-Tencor.
 He is responsible for spearheading KLA-Tencor’s technology roadmap, strategic technology sourcing, corporate alliances and venture investments.

 Tsai has spent more than 20 years at KLA-Tencor in various technology and business leadership positions.
 During his tenure at the company he has served as vice president and general manager of the WIN division and in 1994 was appointed to CTO when the company was operating as KLA Instruments.
 He was previously senior vice president of technology at Tokyo Electron Limited.

 Tsai has held advisory roles with Ultratech, Inc., and Varian Semiconductor Associates, where he served on each company’s board of directors.
 Additionally, he holds approximately 50 patents in the areas of inspection and metrology.

 Tsai received his bachelor’s degree in electrical engineering from the National Taiwan University, and his master’s degree and doctorate in electrical engineering from the University of Illinois at Urbana-Champaign.